 - More affordable generic (non-name brand) option is not available

-There is no prescription required, and you take a daily dose of one capsule.
+No prescription is required, and you take a daily dose of two capsules.

-No refrigeration is necessary, and I haven’t heard of any significant side effects.
+Unlike Ozempic, no refrigeration is necessary, and I haven’t noticed any significant side effects.

-My clients prefer it because it proved to be highly effective for them, and it requires no prescription or refrigeration.
+My clients prefer it because it has proved highly effective and requires no prescription or refrigeration.

 Wolfson Berg Limited added Nopal cactus, also known as prickly pear, to the PhenQ formula which has proven to have positive effects on weight loss.